The school

 - Iðunn Pála Guðjónsdóttir, Principal

-- Svanhvít Sveinsdóttir, head of professional services
+- Svanhvít Sveinsdóttir, head of the younger grades and projects

 - Karen Einarsdóttir, prosperity contact